gitacoco/dvia-2019/1.mapping-time/process/README.md

 #### Sketch 01: Season & Month
 ![illustrative images](./Sketch1_calendar_time.jpg)
 ##### Variables Used of Season: Color, Position
+I classify months into four seasons that March to May belong to spring, June to August belong to Summer and so on.
 ##### Variables Used of Month: Position
 Twelve loops are used to present twelve months.
-I classify months into four seasons that March to May belong to spring, June to August belong to Summer and so on.
+These loops could be seen as containers.
+Each current month would be a point contained in the corresponding loop.

 #### Sketch 02: Moon & Day-of-week
 ![illustrative images](./Sketch2_calendar_time.jpg)